Stp139 Hamm

 All these bunkers were located around a central core of concrete buildings including more Vf2a shelters and a larger R502 double group shelter which was the main building for the artillery personnel stationed here.

-The other two sites were Stp140 Osnabruck which was a Luftwaffe-run radio guidance system position and Wn141 Magdeburg, an anti-aircraft gun site with three open emplacements.
+The other sites along the Mont de Couple ridgeline are Stp140 Osnabruck which was a Luftwaffe-run radio guidance system position, Wn141 Magdeburg, an anti-aircraft gun site with three open emplacements, and Stp140a Godesburg which featured a huge special construction Luftwaffe anti-aircraft HQ/command bunker.

 Gallery